 Kirsten Hughes represents Ward 5 on the Quincy City Council, the first woman elected to the position in the ward’s history.
-She is running for re-election to a third term.
+She is running for re-election to a fourth term.

 Kirsten is a familiar face in the Quincy community, often found helping her friends at the Common Market Cafe, where she waitressed her way through college, and appearing in community theater productions.